ucsrl/ucsrl.github.io/essays/20210102-academic-ills.md

 Goodhart's law ensures that this switch is not ideal and will also have downsides.

 The alternative is to maintain the status quo.
-Whether this is wise or not, I do not know but have serous doubts; certainly, the choice is not up to me.
+Whether this is wise or not, I do not know but I have serous doubts; certainly, the choice is not up to me.
 I want to end on a positive note by quoting Einstein's definition of insanity:
 "*Doing the same thing over and over again and expecting different results.*"